-- A. Continue ice pack as needed. - B. If you don't have a split or half cast, you may remove surgical bandage after you shower and apply 2x2 Tegaderm (clear medical dressing) to the wounds.
+- A. Continue ice pack as needed. - B. You may remove surgical bandage after you shower and apply 2x2 Tegaderm (clear medical dressing) to the wounds.
 If you have splint you do not need to change anything.
 Keep extremity dry

 Call our office @ 646-501-7223 option 4, option 2 to confirm your first postoperative visit, which is usually about 1-2 weeks after surgery.
 If you are experiencing any problems, please call our office or contact us via the internet at www.newyorkortho.com.